Jekwwer/svg-workspace/STYLEGUIDE.md

 - **Prettier:**
   _(See the [Prettier][PRETTIER] section above for detailed configuration.)_
-  Prettier runs as a pre-commit hook and can also be executed via npm scripts—for example, use `npm run format:code` to check and apply formatting.
+  Prettier runs as a pre-commit hook and can also be executed via npm scripts—for example, use `npm run format:write` to check and apply formatting.

 - **EditorConfig:**